Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches

 At first glance, a censored covariate may look no different than a missing covariate or one with measurement error.
 After all, censored, missing, and error-prone covariates all belong to the family of \textit{coarsened} data types, and -- in any case -- we do not know the true covariate value.
-However, unlike one that is missing for some patients or measured with error, a censored covariate has (i) partial information about the true value that cannot be ignored and (ii) a censoring mechanism (whether noninformative or informative) that can impact estimation and inference.
+However, a censored covariate has (i) partial information about the true value that cannot be ignored and (ii) a censoring mechanism that can impact estimation and inference.
 Thus, nuance is required to handle censored, rather than missing or error-prone, covariates.
 Still, there are common repercussions of ignoring these problems in our data, and the statistical strategies to overcome them overlap substantially.

-If we were to ignore the covariate censoring, we could ``plug in'' the observed values and fit the usual model.
-However, this ``naive'' model will lead to biased parameter estimates, inflated variability, and uncontrolled type-I error rates in hypothesis testing \citep{AustinBrunner2003, Lee2003, AustinHoch2004}.
+Suppose we are interested in fitting a normal linear regression model between an outcome and a censored covariate.
+If we ignore the censoring, we could ``plug in'' the observed values and fit the usual model.
+However, this ``naive'' model will lead to biased parameter estimates, inflated variability, and uncontrolled type-I error rates in hypothesis testing \cite{AustinBrunner2003,AustinHoch2004}.
 A straightforward alternative is the complete case analysis, which subsets to only the observations with uncensored covariates.
-However, excluding censored observations would be inefficient and could also lead to inconsistent estimates unless the covariate censoring is independent of the outcome \citep{LipsitzEtAl2004, AshnerGarcia2023}.
+However, it is inefficient and can be inconsistent unless the covariate censoring is independent of the outcome \cite{AshnerGarcia2023}.
 Therefore, more advanced methods are needed to obtain efficient, unbiased statistical inference with a censored covariate.
-Many are specialized versions of methods shared with the missing data and measurement error literature.